What is ECMO?

 How is ECMO done?

 The ECMO machine connects to your child with two tubes.
 One tube takes your child's blood to the machine.
 The machine pumps the blood through a special filter that removes carbon dioxide.
 After it filters the blood, the machine puts oxygen into the blood.
 It then returns the treated blood to your child through the second tube.

 What can you expect?

-It's hard to be apart from your baby, especially when you worry about his or her condition.
-Know that the hospital staff is well prepared to care for babies with this condition.
+It's hard to be apart from your child, especially when you worry about his or her condition.
+Know that the hospital staff is well prepared to care for children with this condition.
 They will do everything they can to help.
 If you need it, ask for support from friends and family.
 You can also ask the hospital staff about counselling and support.